 - Public Holiday Pay– repealing the averaging public holiday pay formula prescribed by Bill 148 and return to the previous prorating public holiday pay formula.

 - Misclassification- Repealing the requirement for the employer to prove that an individual is not an employee (“reverse onus”) where there is a dispute over whether the individual is an employee.

 - Equal Pay for Equal Work- repealing equal pay for equal work on the basis of employment status (part-time, casual, and temporary) and assignment employee status (temporary help agency status).
 Maintaining the requirement for equal pay on the basis of sex.

 The Act allows compliance officers to conduct audits.
 Penalties can also be imposed in accordance with the regulations to the Act.

 As a result of the Act, employers will also need to ensure that their written employment contracts and policies are not in contravention of the Act.

 As you prepare your business for these proposed changes, you’ll find yourself with many questions.
 Ask Employer Line’s HR experts.
-We’re available to help business owners 24/7, to support you with this transition to Ontario’s changing workplace laws.
+We’re available to help business owners with this transition to Ontario’s changing workplace laws.
 Call us today – 1(833)-247-3650.